wonsunahn/CS1622_Fall2024/syllabus.md

 ## Assignment submission

-All exercises and deliverables will be submitted using GradeScope.
+All written and programming submissions will be done through GradeScope.
+You are free to do as many submissions as you would like before the deadline.
+You are encouraged to do multiple submissions for programming assignments in particular as the autograder will give you feedback on each submissions, upon which you can improve.

-Most assignments will be done in a GitHub Classroom repository.
-The repository will allow you to collaborate effectively with your partner and also keep a history of all past modifications for versioning purposes.
+Programming assignments will be done in a GitHub Classroom repository.
+Please commit and push frequently for code backup and versioning purposes, as a matter of good software engineering pratice.
 The repository can be submitted in its entirety to GradeScope.
 Make sure you commit and push your changes before submitting.

-All exercises are expected to be submitted on time, for the purposes of timely feedback.
-Late deliverables will receive a -5 percentage point penalty per day (e.g., if you would have received a 90% on a deliverable, but you turned it in 3 days late, you would receive 90 - 15 = 75%.).

 ## Programming Language Selection